What’s this IV Words all about? Who’s this IV guy, anyway?

-IV Words is a progressive, forward-thinking and -looking blog focused on what’s happened, is happening and will happen next in the climate crisis, the environment, politics, progressive causes, social justice and the way it is.
-And it’s
+IV Words focuses on what’s happened, is happening and will happen next in the climate crisis, the environment, politics, progressive causes, social justice and the way it is.

->

-> Sure.
+Sure.
 But what’s with the “IV”?

 I am Martin C. Fredricks IV, the fourth Martin C. Fredricks in a line that now includes my great-grandfather, grandfather, father, myself and now my son, Martin C. Fredricks V. (Click for more on THAT part of the story.)
 More importantly, I am a husband, a father and a son.

 I write from North Dakota, one of the deepest red states in the Union.
 It can be a challenge for someone like me, who’s way, way left of the national and state Democratic Party establishment.
 But, to quote a favorite character, “The Dude abides.”
 It also helps that I’m in the Red River Valley, right on the border of North Dakota and Minnesota – looking east from my doorstep I can at least see a blue tinge.

 I am a voracious reader, a lover of words and a storyteller.
 I am my own harshest critic.
 I do my best to be a good listener, even when the speaker sees the world differently.
 I believe – to quote The Spirit of the West in Rango – “No man can walk out on his own story,” Even though I’m in a deep red state, surrounded by people who cannot fathom why I think the way I do, including many who literally hate me for it, I keep at it.
 My blog is my reflection, and what you see is what you get.